kaybeeii/rosalind_answers/README.md

-# rosalind_answers
+# Rosalind Answers with Python Programming

-Python bioinformatics coding practice with Rosalind problems
+Rosalind is a program that teaches bioinformatics allowing the user to problem solve with programming.
+This repository includes my individual worked out answers to each problem.